TAOS-Labs/blog/content/posts/Audio.md

 ## Conclusion

 Over the course of this project I learned a lot about how device drivers actually work.
-Even though none of the device drivers I helped with are particularly robust, I believe that I have learnt enough to add the right features to properly integrate the drivers with the rest of the OS.
+Even though none of the device drivers I helped with are particularly robust, I believe that I have learned enough to add the right features to properly integrate the drivers with the rest of the OS.
 One thing that was surprising to me was that telling the device what to do was actually not that hard.
 That part was relatively simple assuming you have access to the specifications for the device.

 If you have any questions about the HDA driver or just drivers in general, you can contact me at wyattborden@gmail.com.